 Yes, you can do it.
 Dominica recognizes the equal rights of all children.
 In such cases you have to produce additional documents with your citizenship application.
 One such document is an application letter from the biological parent explaining that he/she has no objections against the participation of the child in the citizenship program.
 This letter should be written in English, or translated into English and certified (notarized).

-Will my Dominica citizenship be revoked if the Economic Global Citizenship Investment is stopped?
+Will my Dominica citizenship be revoked if the Economic Citizenship Program is stopped?